by Jamie Midgley, on May 11, 2020 10:54:00 AM

-But for most of us, we've got a demand to create clients, convert them into paying customers.
+Examples like that are not uncommon; however, for most of us, we've got a demand to create clients, convert prospects into paying customers.

-If you think about it, most businesses are upside down with that, they think hey I'm new in business or I'm new in this business or I'm new to this market space, I'm going to go out there and tell everybody what I do.
+If you think about it, most businesses are upside down with that, they think hey I'm new to business or I'm new to this market space, I'm going to go out there and tell everybody what I do.

 Well, think about it, if you don't understand who your persona is, you don't understand the geographical locations if there is a remit around that, you certainly don't understand the demographics and psychographics of them.

-Then how on earth can you physically create a marketing campaign that's going to attract them?
+The reality as hard as it maybe is 'how on earth can you physically create a marketing campaign that's going to attract them?'

-A typical example that I use, whether you're a football fan here in the U.K., you're an NFL fan in the States, a cricket fan in India, whatever your passion of sport is, your national sport if you want to call it that.
+A typical example that I use, whether you're a football fan here in the U.K, you're an NFL fan in the States, a cricket fan in India, whatever your passion of sport is you will understand merchandising.

 For you guys who know me, I'm a big Evertonian, Everton FC fan, based out of Liverpool.

-If you were trying to market me Liverpool Football Club merchandise, you're not really going to get my attention, in fact, I'm probably going to be upset and unsubscribe.
+If you were trying to market me Liverpool Football Club merchandise, you're not going to get my attention, I'm probably going to be upset and unsubscribe.

-For you guys out there in the States if you're a Red Sox fan and people are trying to sell you New York Yankees stuff and same on the 20-20 cricket in the India IPL, if your a Royal Challengers Bangalore fan but getting hit up to buy Chennai Super Kings it doesn't really matter, if you're not going to get a great deal of engagement marketing the right products to the wrong Audiences.
+For you guys out there in the States if you're a Boston Red Sox fan and people are trying to sell you New York Yankees merch.
+Same on the 20-20 cricket in the India IPL, if your a Royal Challengers Bangalore fan but getting hit up to buy Chennai Super Kings it doesn't matter if you're not going to get a great deal of engagement marketing the right products to the wrong audiences.